KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_user_reporting.rst

      Column bindings.

-To manage multi-value parameters is enough to list all values between brackets separating them with commas, as reported in :numref:`crossnavsyntax`.
+To manage multi-value parameters is enough to list all values between brackets separating them with commas, as reported in the code above.
 More specifically, the array must contain values of the same type.
 For example:

 .. code-block:: javascript
    :linenos: